What can I do to reduce my risk of complications associated with atrial fibrillation?

 To reduce your risk for the onset of AFib, maintaining a heart-healthy lifestyle is always your best option.
 If you have been diagnosed with AFib, take medications if they are prescribed for you, and get proper treatment and management of your condition so you can reduce the risk of AFib’s harmful consequences.

 - Get regular physical activity

-- Eat a heart-healthy diet, low in saturated fats, trans fats, and cholesterol
+- Eat a heart-healthy diet, low in salt, saturated fats, trans fats, and cholesterol

 - Manage high blood pressure

 - Avoid excessive amounts of alcohol and caffeine

 All of these goals aide in the prevention of (reducing the risk for) heart disease, and will help keep your circulatory system in the best condition.